Nic30/hwtHls/doc/index.rst

 The goal of this transformation is to translate input SSA to RTL netlist with minimum amount of resources, minimum control complexity and maximum throughput and minimum latency.
 However without additional specification the goal would be infeasible (It is not generally possible to achieve all mentioned at once.)
 In addition the user code may require optimizations which are specific to an application, for example some some applications are using a dynamic reconfiguration which allows to dynamically reconfigure part of the chip to perform a different function.
-If this is the case it is neccessary to detect or select segments which could be loaded to a reconfiguration site and which do not need to work at the same time [Maxeler].
+If this is the case it is necessary to detect or select segments which could be loaded to a reconfiguration site and which do not need to work at the same time \cite{Maxeler}.
 In order to provide sufficient flexibility and to simplify the use several heuristic are implemented to cut circuit on sites which are processed separately.

 First back-edges in data and control flow are detected (in SSA).
 The detection of back-edges corresponds to a minimum feedback arc set problem.
-We are using greedy heuristic with a linear run time which is based on search of strongly connected componets and then removal of the edge which is probably closing least of cycles in the graph [feedbackarc].
+We are using greedy heuristic with a linear run time which is based on search of strongly connected components and then removal of the edge which is probably closing least of cycles in the graph [feedbackarc].
 We used this heuristic because we find it fast enough and sufficiently performing for network and controller applications.

 Once back-edges are detected we can proceed to next phase.
 We resolve the most likely synchronization relations between threads in the SSA.